Lesson 1 Images

 Text description of the nnotated version of the barograph trac image.

 The image is a graph titled "Nauru Pressure Trace," showing atmospheric pressure changes over time.
 The horizontal axis is labeled "Date/Time (Local)" and spans from April 18 to April 21.
 The vertical axis is labeled "Pressure (mb)," ranging from 1005 to 1013 millibars.
 Pressure data is represented by a red jagged line, indicating fluctuations over the given dates.
 The background features alternating vertical bands of light blue and black, with light blue indicating day and black indicating night.
 Yellow sun icons represent daytime, while black semicircles indicating the moon appear during nighttime.
+The red pressure line is at a local minimum during the daytime and local maximum during each nighttime.

 amplitude